adammartin/selenium2-tests/README.md

 Googles Chrome Web Driver is a special beast as it requires one additional piece of infrastructure to be installed on your machine.

 You must have the Chrome Driver Server installed.
 Documentation on this can be found at [Chrome Web Driver Documentation](https://code.google.com/p/selenium/wiki/ChromeDriver) and the downloads can be found at [Chrome Driver Server](https://code.google.com/p/chromedriver/downloads/list)

+If you downgrade Selenium to version 2.33 be forewarned that it includes a defect that someone left a hardcoded System.err.println statement that will blow up your console output with HtmlUnit statements.